dogbiscuituk2/TagScanner7/README.md

     Compare(1st Album Artist, "N")

-This compares the value of an item's _1st Album Artist_ property to the fixed value _"M"_, and returns a __Constant Term__ representing the usual result of performing a static _Compare_ method between two strings - in this case, indicating whether the artist would appear in the first or second half of a dictionary.
+This compares the value of an item's _1st Album Artist_ property to the fixed value _"N"_, and returns a __Constant Term__ representing the usual result of performing a static _Compare_ method between two strings - in this case, indicating whether the artist would appear in the first or second half of a dictionary.

 By contrast, an example of a _member_ __Function__ might be